 Austrian psychiatrist Viktor Frankl suggested that all situations in life contain meaning.
 If we cannot find meaning in a situation, he believed, then we have yet to discover its true meaning.

-Individual purpose and meaning is the key to wellbeing.
+Individual purpose and meaning are the key to wellbeing.

 Understanding what matters most to ourselves as individuals, outside of the influence of others and the society in which we live, may offer a sense of inner peace and clarity.
 This can help answer bigger questions, such as: "What beliefs are essential to you?" or "What would you like to say you have achieved when looking back at the end of your life?"